apache/spark/docs/configuration.md

 The application web UI at `http://<driver>:4040` lists Spark properties in the "Environment" tab.
 This is a useful place to check to make sure that your properties have been set correctly.
-Note that only values explicitly specified through either `spark-defaults.conf` or SparkConf will appear.
+Note that only values explicitly specified through `spark-defaults.conf`, `SparkConf`, or the command line will appear.
 For all other configuration properties, you can assume the default value is used.

 ## Available Properties